Epistemic Status: Likely

 For the largest part, humans are complex enough that their deterministic nature can easily be swept under the rug.
 Yes, you could understand a human through atom-by-atom simulation if you truly wanted to and could, but it’s mostly an academic consideration.

 The first step of my argument is noticing how we come to learn words.

 The deterministic horror crept in when my mind noticed to the other time when you might be imagining a dog.
 Thinking.
-You’re thinking about whether you fed your dog, say, and the mentally image of your dog creeps into your mind.
+You’re thinking about whether you fed your dog, say, and the mental image of your dog creeps into your mind.

 So something in the brain caused that mental image to appear, and it wasn’t ‘me’, because ‘me’ is my brain.

 Surely there is nothing more of an extension of our will more than our capacity for imagination and thought?